People experience and process grief in any number of ways. We hope these titles bring comfort and support.

 Roger Rosenblatt

 When his daughter, Amy, collapses and dies from an asymptomatic heart condition, Rosenblatt and his wife leave their home on Long Island to move in with their son-in-law and their three young grandchildren.
-He peels back the layers on this most personal of losses to create a testament to familial love.
+He peels back the layers on this most perso

 Read More View in CatalogWar